AEOAI SearchContent Strategy

 What to Do About the Gap

 Start by identifying which of your high-value queries are showing up in AI search results.
+It is worth understanding whether your Google ranking affects ChatGPT results (it does, indirectly).
 Ask ChatGPT, Gemini, and Perplexity the questions your customers ask, such as "best [your category] tools" or "[competitor] alternatives."
 If your brand does not appear in those responses, SEO alone is not covering that discovery channel.
 From there, take three steps that SEO workflows typically do not include:

-AEO changes three things about how you create and distribute content.
+AEO does not replace your SEO workflow.
+It adds three requirements on top of it.
 If you are coming from an SEO background, these are the adjustments that matter.

 Write for extraction, not for engagement.
 SEO content can build to a conclusion over 2,000 words.
 AEO content must answer the question in the first 2 to 3 sentences of each section, because AI search engines extract those sentences and cite them as standalone passages.
 If your page ranks first on Google but buries the answer in paragraph eight, ChatGPT will skip it entirely.

 Build authority beyond your own domain.
-SEO authority comes primarily from backlinks to your website.
-AEO authority comes from your brand appearing consistently across third-party sources: review sites like G2 and Capterra, Reddit discussions, editorial roundups, and comparison articles.
+SEO authority relies heavily on backlinks to your website.
+AEO extends that authority requirement to include your brand appearing consistently across third-party sources: review sites like G2 and Capterra, Reddit discussions, editorial roundups, and comparison articles.
 Loudmink's research found that brand-own-site citation rates range from 5 to 23% depending on the engine, with ChatGPT at the high end (23%) and Claude at the low end (roughly 3%).
 Across over 7,000 citation URLs from 8 research cycles, the vast majority pointed to third-party sources.

 Treat freshness as a requirement, not a bonus.
 An SEO page can hold its ranking for months or years.
 AI search engines heavily favor content published within the last 30 days.
 This means AEO requires an ongoing content cadence that SEO does not.